Skip to main content

 • Brief stinging from antiseptic

-• Rarely, brief sharp sensation
+• Rarely, a quick sharp sensation

 Most patients find the anticipation worse than the actual injection.